magnars/prone/README.md

 ## Known problems

-- Compile-time errors renders the original ring error page, since our middleware is never called. (see [this issue](https://github.com/magnars/prone/issues/10))
 - We have not yet found a way to differentiate `some-name` and `some_name` function names by inspecting the stack trace.
 Currently, we assume kebab case.
 - Using a middleware to always load the Austin `browser-connected-repl` for